Cyfrin/Updraft/courses/full-stack/4-ts-nft-marketplace/6-checking-for-events/+page.md

 ## Checking for Events: Indexing Smart Contract Interactions Locally

-This lesson demonstrates how an indexer, specifically Rindexer, detects and processes blockchain events emitted from smart contracts.
+This lesson demonstrates how an indexer, specifically rindexer, detects and processes blockchain events emitted from smart contracts.
 We'll observe this interaction within a local development environment using a dApp frontend, a local blockchain node (Anvil), and a persistent database managed by Docker.
 We will also troubleshoot a common state synchronization issue that arises when restarting the local blockchain without resetting the indexer's state.

 ## Setting the Stage: Local Development Environment